This post may contain affiliate links. Read the full disclosure here.

 I personally wouldn’t since it’s likely that they’ll probably just rot.

 Having said that some people have had success growing Monstera really quickly above fish tanks, with the aerial roots trailing in the water.
+It does look pretty cool, and I bet the fish like the cover.

 Is it the fish poop, the superior humidity or the lighting?
 There’s probably no way to tell.
 Feel free to give it a go though.